-When the description and screenshots had been translated into German and keywords had been selected, not only did conversion increase (+25%), but also the number of visitors to the page (+28%).
+When we translated the page into German and selected German keywords instead of English, not only did conversion increase (by 25%), but also the number of visitors to the page.

 Conversion rate after page localization into German

-Both games were featured on Google Play.
-Interestingly, in addition to a certain degree of profitability, the number of downloads, and the absence of bugs, localization also affected featuring on Google Play: 99% of featured apps are localized into at least 2 languages, and more than half are localized into 6 languages or more.
+Fun fact: In addition to a certain degree of profitability, the number of downloads, and the absence of bugs, localization also affects featuring on Google Play: 99% of featured apps are localized into at least 2 languages, and more than half are localized into 6 languages or more.

 We at Alconost are always ready to help with game and app localization into any of 70+ languages.
 And if your mobile game is not text-heavy, our human translation platform Nitro might be a perfect fit for localizing your game.